The-Leo/The-Leo/README.md

 I love to tear code apart, experiment with it and improve it (in a separate GIT branch, yh:)).

 I am committed to life-long learning and want to utilize my unbridled passion for coding to create a positive impact in the tech and finance industry and the world.

+Fun Fact: 😄
+NASA’s reusable space shuttle in the 1970s had less code than our phones today.

 - 📫 How to reach me: odoi.leonard1@gmail.com